ozzyjohnson/notalone/students/index.md

 #### Go to urgent care (e.g., a hospital):
 *	Receive help for physical injuries.
 * Screen for STDs/pregnancy.
-* If possible, do not shower or cleaning up.
+* If possible, do not shower or clean up.
 Do not change clothes.
 Hospital staff can collect evidence using a rape kit.
 * If you want to file a police report, you can call the police from the emergency room.
 * Ask about the [nearest rape crisis center]({{ site.baseurl }}/resources/#find-a-service-near-you).